jsheppard95/Amazon_Vine_Analysis/README.md

 and therefore one can simply open this notebook in Google Colaboratory and run all cells.
 This will include reading the Amazon review data set from an AWS S3 instance into a Spark DataFrame.
-Subsequent cells then include filtering this DataFrame and parasing the result to determine the number and percent of five star reviews among the Vine program participants and non-participants.
+Subsequent cells then include filtering this DataFrame and parsing the result to determine the number and percent of five star reviews among the Vine program participants and non-participants.